Mexico Sourcing

 Food and beverage is a noteworthy industry of Mexico.
 Other prominent industries include petroleum extraction and refining, textiles, automobiles, chemicals, and consumer durables.
 Aircraft component manufacturing, iron molding and fabrication are new areas of specialization and major export revenue earners.

-Other considerations
+Other Considerations

 Mexico is characterized by free market trading dominated by private enterprises.
-After implementation of NAFTA (North American Free Trade Agreement) signed in 1994, This North American nation has free trade agreements with nearly 40 overseas countries including Japan and European nations.
+After the implementation of NAFTA (North American Free Trade Agreement) signed in 1994, This North American nation has free trade agreements with nearly 40 overseas countries including Japan and European nations.

 For further details on Mexico procurement, please contact us.